1962 Pacific hurricane season: September and October Central Pacific tropical cyclones

 In September and October, satellite imagery indicated that there were five tropical storms in the central Pacific Ocean.
 The first, designated Tropical Storm "R", passed about 200 mi (320 km) north of Palmyra Island on September 28.
 It represented about 1% of storms in the basin to directly affect the island, after it produced westerly winds there.
 Tropical Storm "T" existed on September 29 without affecting land.
 Similarly, Tropical Storm "X" existed on October 2 over open Pacific waters.
 The next day, Tropical Storm "Z" passed near Johnston Island during the Operation Dominic I and II nuclear tests, although no impact was reported.
 Lastly, satellite imagery indicated Tropical Storm "A" on October 27 to the northeast of Palmyra Island.

 Hurricane Doreen

 The last storm of the season was Hurricane Doreen, which formed on October 1 off the southwest Mexican coast.
 It moved northwestward before curving to the north, although later it turned again to the northwest.
 Doreen was estimated to have attained peak winds of 85 mph (140 km/h).
 On October 4, Doreen made its closest approach to the southern tip of the Baja California peninsula as it began a motion to the northeast.
-Later that day, the hurricane moved over southern Sonora before dissipating on October 5.
+Later that day, the hurricane moved over Sinaloa before dissipating on October 5.
 Hurricane Doreen was responsible for light rainfall in the U.S. states of Arizona, New Mexico, and West Texas.